inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

 end
 ```

-# HTTP Requests
+## HTTP Requests

-## HTTP Clients
+#### HTTP Clients
-It is not necessary to create an http client in order to make http requests, but
+It is not necessary to create a HTTP client in order to make HTTP requests, but
 it may be helpful if you need to make multiple requests to the same server.
 If
-an http client is available, then the http request methods only need to specify
+an HTTP client is available, then the HTTP request methods only need
-the additional path which needs to be added to the client's url rather than an
+the relative path from the client's url rather than an
-absolute url.The syntax for doing so is the same as that for [FHIR
+absolute url.
+The syntax for doing so is the same as that for [FHIR
 clients](#fhir-clients), except the method is called `http_client` rather than
 `fhir_client`.